Lacrosse Dodging Drills

 Lacrosse Roll Dodge

 The lacrosse roll dodge is the perfect way to dodge back into your strong hand.
 If you are right-handed and moving down the left-hand alley in your left, a roll dodge can get you a quick right-handed shot with a better angle than an on the run shot.
-In your left hand, use your right foot starts the process.
+In your left hand, use your right foot to start the process.
 Use your right foot to plant into the defender and drive with your right shoulder.
-Then use the built up pressure of you pushing against the defender who is pushing back to roll into your left hand.
+Then use the built-up pressure of you pushing against the defender who is pushing back to roll into your left hand.

 You will want to take a stride with your left foot and push off with your plant foot as your switch back to your right and roll around the defender.
 When you are performing the actual spin move remember to use your shoulders and offhand to protect your stick.
 Once back in your right you should have free space to feed or shoot.
 You can also use the roll dodge to work back down the alley using the opposite direction the roll.